Butcher Block Countertops: How Do They Hold Up?

 Butcher block is often praised as "warm."
 This adjective does not apply only to its appearance, but also to its physical temperature.
 It is a very pleasant surface to work on, even in the depths of winter.

 These countertops are equally easy on the ears -- they're sound-absorbent -- and on your dishes.
 If in the midst of hectic holiday meal prep, you slam down or drop your favorite ceramic platter onto butcher block, it's not likely to break as it would on, say, tile or quartz.

 What's more, the smooth wood is fantastic for large-scale baking tasks like rolling pastry or kneading bread dough in quantity.

 Perhaps best of all, butcher block countertops are easy to install and even to make yourself.
-Even if you order them from a contractor, they are very affordable.
+Even if you hire a contractor for the installation, they are very affordable.